MPY-01/Caesar-Polo-Esau/polo/1961/polo-03.md

 2. History of the Communist Party of the Soviet Union (B.), Short Course (1938), edited by a commission of the Central Committee of the CPSU (B.), International Publishers, New York, 1939, p.
 275.

-3. Wu Chuanzhe: "Peaceful Transformation of Capitalist In- dustrial and Commercial Enterprises is a Special Form of Class Struggle," Che-hsueh Yen-chiu (Philo- sophical Research), No. 1, Beijing, 1 March 1956.
+3. Wu Chuanzhe: "Peaceful Transformation of Capitalist In- dustrial and Commercial Enterprises is a Special Form of Class Struggle," Che-hsueh Yen-qiu (Philo- sophical Research), No. 1, Beijing, 1 March 1956.

-4. Wu Chuanzhe: "The Basic Class Contradiction During China's Transition to Socialism," Che-hsueh Yen-chiu, No. 1, June 1955.
+4. Wu Chuanzhe: "The Basic Class Contradiction During China's Transition to Socialism," Che-hsueh Yen-qiu, No. 1, June 1955.

 5. Lenin: Selected Works, Volume IX, International Publishers, New York, 1937, p.
 285.